Cardiff RFC: Today

-Today, Cardiff RFC Ltd runs two sides.
+Today, Cardiff Rugby Club Ltd runs two distinct teams.

 Cardiff Rugby now back at Cardiff Arms Park after three years playing at Cardiff City Stadium.
-The professional side, Cardiff Rugby take part in the United Rugby Championship and Heineken Cup.
-The semi professional Cardiff RFC side take part in the Welsh Premier Division and WRU Challenge Cup.
+The professional side, Cardiff Rugby take part in the United Rugby Championship and Rugby Challenge Cup.
+The semi professional Cardiff RFC side take part in the Super Rygbi Cymru and SRC Cup.

-In 2019, Steve Law's team won the WRU Challenge Cup, beating Merthyr in the final.
-The following season they led the league table and remained on course for a league and cup double when the Covid19 pandemic brought an abrupt end to the season.
+In 2019, Steve Law's team won the WRU Challenge Cup, beating Merthyr 25–19 in the final.
+The following season they led the league table and remained on course for a league and cup double when the COVID-19 pandemic brought an abrupt end to the season and WRU denied awarding honours.

 Ahead of the 2021/22 season, Cardiff Rugby academy manager Gruff Rees became Cardiff RFC Director of Rugby, alongside what was described as a new "alignment" with the Cardiff Rugby player pathway.
 The team were knocked out of the cup by Newport but finished top of the Welsh Premier Division to become champions.
+In 2023 the club once again won the WRU Premiership Cup, defeating arch rivals Newport 13-10 and finishing top of the Welsh Premiership table, being denied the title by losing in a playoff final to Llandovery.